 Enhancing your collection

-Introduced in July, 2020, there are presently three options that determine how the readers of your collection can navigate through it, via the navigation bar that appears at the top of the page when any collection is open to one of the items within it.
+There are presently three options that determine how the readers of your collection can navigate through it, via the navigation bar that appears at the top of the page when any collection is open to one of the items within it.
 Choose from these options inside the Design panel that’s located in the app header when editing a collection.

 Here are brief descriptions of each of the three navigation options, with recommendations for when they’re best suited: